MicrosoftDocs/supply-chain-center/articles/administer/admin-settings.md

 # Admin settings

 Admin settings are used to control important features, such as user management, data management, and enabled modules.
 To access the admin settings, select the gear symbol in the upper-right corner, and then select **Admin settings**.
-In **Admin Settings**, there are three categories of settings: **General**, **Data management**, and **Supply & demand**.
+In **Admin Settings**, there are three categories of settings: **General**, **Data management**, and **Supply & demand insights**.

 ## General